lolPants/haste-server/about.md

-# RodentBin
+# Hastebin
-    Powered by haste (and 1000 snicker-driven mice)
+    Powered by haste

-RodentBin is the Fuel Rats' in-house text uploader!
-It's open to everyone, but RodentBin is primarily focused towards the needs of The Mischief.

 While pastes never automatically expire, Pastes may be deleted at any time, and with no prior notice.
-Please refrain from using RodentBin as a file host or as data storage for this reason.
+Please refrain from using Hastebin as a file host or as data storage for this reason.

 ## Usage